ibm-cloud-docs/solution-tutorials/scalable-webapp-openshift.md

 In this step, you'll configure `oc` to point to your newly created cluster.
 The [{{site.data.keyword.openshiftshort}} Container Platform CLI](https://docs.openshift.com/container-platform/3.11/cli_reference/get_started_cli.html) exposes commands for managing your applications, as well as lower level tools to interact with each component of your system.
 The CLI is available using the `oc` command.

 1. When the cluster is ready, click on the **Access** tab under the cluster name.
-1. Under **Gain access to your cluster** section, click on **oauth token request page** and follow instructions to log into your cluster on a terminal.
+1. Under **After your cluster provisions, gain access** section, click on **oauth token request page** link and follow instructions to log into your cluster on a terminal.
 1. Once logged-in using the `oc login` command, run the below command to see all the namespaces in your cluster
    ```sh
    oc get ns